 God is the ultimate perfectionist.
 He determines what He considers good.
 Not me.
 Not you.
 None of our little checklists measure up.
 There’s good news for all of us who think we can be good enough on our own to please God and earn His love and acceptance.
 Give it up!
 Yep.
 Stop it!
 The only human who was ever good enough for God was His Son, Jesus.

-Then, Jesus entered my life and showed me a new way to look at myself—through what He did for me on the cross.
+When Jesus entered my life, He showed me a new way to look at myself—through what He did for me on the cross.
 When my eyes stopped looking at me and my flaws and started looking at Him and my value in His sight, that burden of performance and perfectionism just rolled off my shoulders.
 It was the greatest relief I ever felt!